Cyan is our founder and CEO. Here she tells us how she worked with our amazing chocolatiers to develop our delicious range of flavours.

 We had an open field to go crazy and make the bars we’d dreamed of, and we soon narrowed it down to a list of 80 flavour ideas.
 We talked about the flavours of New York (we got excited about pretzel praline and peanut butter), amazing dessert experiences in Spain (orange, cinnamon and vanilla Catalans), and what would happen if we put butterfly pea and spirulina into a white chocolate bar (it goes a beautiful blue colour - WIN)!.
 We wondered if you could smoke dark chocolate with woodsmoke and add whisky to make a bar the menfolk would go silly over (you can and they do).
 We loved coffee and chocolate but hated how most coffee chocolate has gritty coffee bean pieces.
 We tried a few techniques and worked with our neighbours, Square One Roastery, to find a coffee bean that we could infuse into our chocolate over a few days.
 The result was a magically coffee flavoured smooth milk chocolate that we mixed with almond butter to make a coffee and almond croissant bar that screams Melbourne.

-After a year of thousands of iterations to nail the flavour, texture and experience of each bar, our 22 bar range is ready to go out into the world.
-But we won’t stop there - we will keep experimenting to bring you a new limited edition bar each month.
+After a year of thousands of iterations to nail the flavour, texture and experience of each bar, our range is ready to go out into the world.
+But we won’t stop there - we will keep experimenting to bring you a new limited edition bars.
 Here’s to lots of fun in the Hey Tiger test kitchen and lots of amazing chocolate in your future!